 The transition to the public cloud is testing both traditional attitudes about security and traditional security solutions.
 Here are a few things to keep in mind as you prepare to provide cloud security for your customers.

-- You can’t simply lift and shift on-premises firewalls.
-The study showed that 83 percent of respondents have concerns about deploying next-generation firewalls in the cloud.
+1. Cybercriminals are shifting to attacks with quicker payouts The study showed that 83 percent of respondents have concerns about deploying next-generation firewalls in the cloud.
 These concerns include lack of integration and increased overhead due to a lack of centralized management.
 Cloud-generation firewalls address these concerns because they have been designed from the ground up to integrate with the unique controls of each of the major public cloud platforms.

-- On-premises isn’t necessarily more secure than the cloud.
-More than half of respondents (56 percent) said their on-premises security is superior to cloud security.
+2. On-premises isn’t necessarily more secure than the cloud More than half of respondents (56 percent) said their on-premises security is superior to cloud security.
 The skills gap plays a big part in how security is perceived.
 With many internal IT organizations and some MSPs shorthanded in terms of cybersecurity skills and public cloud skills, that statistic tells us that those respondents are more confident in their on-premises security skills and processes.
 That doesn’t mean the cloud is actually less secure.

-- Security is a shared responsibility in the cloud.
 The idea that the responsibility for security in the cloud is shared between the cloud vendors and the organization using the platform seems to be sinking in.
 A full 76 percent of survey respondents said they expect cloud security to be a shared responsibility with cloud vendors.
 Understanding that the cloud vendor is responsible for securing the cloud infrastructure and that customers are responsible for the security of the data and applications you have in the cloud will help you make smarter decisions about cloud security and the solutions you use to protect it.